OverHash/2hex-starboard/README.md

 A discord bot that runs a starboard for users

 # Requirements
+**npm 6.0.0 or later is required**
-Node installed with NPM.
+Node installed with npm.
 I use v10.16.3 for node and 6.9.0 for npm, but earlier versions should work

 # Installation
 Clone the github repository, and install dependencies as follows: